-The 2019 Annual Grant Scheme is now open for submissions.
+The 2019 Annual Grant Scheme is NOW CLOSED

-For application & eligibility criteria, please click here
+For application & eligibility criteria, please contact the email@example.com

 An important aspect of the Research Foundation’s work is to nurture and support young doctors in the fields of Ophthalmology and Otolaryngology.
 It is with new research and innovations that we work towards novel treatments for disease.
 It is imperative that any project funded by the Research Foundation must have real and tangible translational benefits for patients and add to developments in the field.